-Being Proactive – What YOU can do take some control back…
+Being proactive – what YOU can do to take some control back…

 The last four years has been an exciting time for medical developments for melanoma.
 New treatments are providing people with improved quality of life and, in many cases, a much better prognosis.
 Your medical team will offer you the best treatment available for your specific medical situation.